FrankFK/FrankFK.github.io/_woopec_docs/WoopecIntro.md

 ![Woopec C# turtle graphics Filling Example](filldemo.jpg)

 It is possible to use different shapes (a turtle, a bird, an arrow) or to create own shapes.

+> I will add examples here

 You can create multiple objects that move simultaneously on the screen.
+You can also coordinate the movements of objects.

+> I will add examples hers

 There are commands to ask the user for input.

-And you also can use Woopec without animations to draw things quickly.
+You also can use Woopec without animations to draw things quickly.
 The following example calls the C# version of the [pyhton ByteDesignDemo](https://github.com/python/cpython/blob/main/Lib/turtledemo/bytedesign.py)

 ```csharp
     public static void TurtleMain()